Famous Tourist Destinations

 As is well known very few pilgrims are allowed to visit the surface of the old planet, but hyper-realistic virtual tours and induced memories are available at a fraction of the cost.

-Recently a limited number of tours have become available of this alien civilisation based near Ruprecht 46.
+Recently a limited number of tours have become available of this alien civilisation based near the star cluster Ruprecht 46.
 The Silent Ones have an ancient, isolationist civilisation which has never attempted interstellar colonisation.These beings long ago achieved a stable state of development and have changed little for millions of years.
 Do not expect to interact with the inhabitants to any great extent.

 Some say that the Silent Ones are more interested in the tourists who visit their world than they appear.
 Any visitors should follow the recommended guidelines on behaviour, as they are themselves probably the subject of intense scrutiny.